Koredotcom/docs/docs/gale/settings/monitoring/audit-logs.md

 ## Dashboard Information

-The **Audit Logs** Dashboard displays the following information to collectively provide a comprehensive overview of activities within your GALE account:
+The **Audit Logs** dashboard displays the following information to collectively provide a comprehensive overview of activities within your GALE account:

 * **Event Name:** Describes the specific event or action that occurred.
 * **Category:** Identifies the module or entity affected by the event.